Raymond-Qiancx/raymond-qiancx.github.io/_pages/about.md

 - ***Tool-Augmented Vision-Language Agentic Systems🔥🔥🔥***

 # 🔥 News
+- *2025.08*: &nbsp;🎉🎉 We propose [AutoDrive-R²](https://arxiv.org/abs/2509.01944v1), Incentivizing Reasoning and Self-Reflection Capacity for VLA Model in Autonomous Driving, which is now available on ArXiv!
+- *2025.08*: &nbsp;🎉🎉 I will serve as Reviewer for NeurIPS 2025 Imageomics!.
 - *2025.08*: &nbsp;🎉🎉 Our work [Re-Align](https://taco-group.github.io/Re-Align/) has been accepted by EMNLP 2025 Main Conference!
 - *2025.08*: &nbsp;🎉🎉 I will serve as the Program Committee for AAAI 2026!.
 - *2025.07*: &nbsp;🎉🎉 Our work on [Generalizable Medical Vision](https://ieeexplore.ieee.org/document/11080080) has been ***Accepted*** by ***IEEE Transactions on Medical Imaging***.